Pliability and Approximating Max-CSPs: Introduction

 In Section~\ref{sec:prelims}, we give formal definitions and present our basic tool: two structures $\structA, \structB$ have similar values of $\opt{-,\structC}$ if and only if there is a certain fractional cover, which we call an \emph{overcast}, from $\structA$ to $\structB$ and from $\structB$ to $\structA$.
+Section~\ref{sec:prelims} then relates our notion of pliability with two notions of distances, and gives examples and non-examples of pliable classes of structures.

 To prove that treewidth-pliability leads to a PTAS (Theorem~\ref{thm:main1}) the main idea is that an overcast allows to show that the values of $\opt{-,\structC}$ are still similar when we look at linear programming relaxations.
-We delay the details to Section~\ref{sec:tract}.

-Section~\ref{sec:densesketch} sketches our approach to dense graphs and to Theorem~\ref{thm:denseIsNice}.
-In Section~\ref{sec:frag}, we introduce equivalent definitions of fractional fragility and prove Theorem~\ref{thm:fragileIsNice} by showing how the definition implies suitable overcasts.
-This also allows us to conclude half of Lemma~\ref{lem:fragileIffNice} and Theorem~\ref{thm:niceWrt}, and to outline the remainder of their proofs.
+The details, as well as the definition of the Sherali-Adams linear programming relaxation, are given in Section~\ref{sec:tract}.
+In Section~\ref{sec:frag}, we introduce equivalent definitions of fractional fragility and study their properties.
+This will allow us to prove Theorem~\ref{thm:fragileIsNice} by showing how the definition implies suitable overcasts.
+This also allows us to establish Lemma~\ref{lem:fragileIffNice}.
+Theorem~\ref{thm:niceWrt} is proved in Section~\ref{sec:sizeccproof}.
+Theorem~\ref{thm:hyperfinite} on hyperfiniteness is proved in Section~\ref{sec:hyperfinite}.
+Section~\ref{sec:dense} gives a proof of Theorem~\ref{thm:denseIsNice} on dense graphs.